-Delete all parts and build cause a build error.
+If all parts are deleted, a build error can occur.
 This is because Part Feeding commands and functions are no longer available.
-In this case, comment out the line.
+In this case, comment out the lines which are identified in the Status window.

-2.3.2 Vibration
+3.2.3.2 Vibration